arcanemachine/osx-kvm-helpers/README.md

 This is a personal repo that is designed to make it easier to work with [OSX-KVM](https://github.com/kholia/OSX-KVM).
 It also makes use of [an amazing hack](https://github.com/sickcodes/Docker-OSX#usbfluxd-iphone-usb---network-style-passthrough-osx-kvm-docker-osx) that allows you to passthrough USB over the network* so you can run XCode on an iPhone without needing to buy a Mac.

 *If you can passthrough a USB host, that will be much easier.
-I don't have enough USB ports for that :(
+I don't have enough USB PCI controllers for that :(

 ## Instructions

 To use the OSX-KVM stuff, go to the first repo linked above to install OSX-KVM.
-You may not want my config or helper scripts, but if you do, then check out the `OSX-KVM-stuff` folder.
+To use my helper scripts for this repo, check out the `helpers-osx-kvm` directory.
+(There's not much there, just a startup script and an OpenBoot config.)

-To use the USB-over-network stuff, check the second repo linked above, and check out the `usb-passthrough` folder in this repo for the startup scripts I use to get that working.
+To use the USB-over-network stuff, check the second repo linked above, and check out the `helpers-usb-passthrough` folder in this repo for instructions, and to use the startup scripts I use to get it working with minimal hassle.

 ## HOWTO